nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/special-http-headers.md

 {{#> callout type='info' }}

-Available since 7.2 to replace&nbsp;`X-NXContext-Category`.
+Available since 7.2 to replace `X-NXContext-Category`.

 {{/callout}}

 It is sometimes useful to optimize the number of requests you send to the server.
 For that reason we provide a mechanism for requesting more information on the answer, simply by specifying the context you want in the request header.
-For instance, when specifying&nbsp;`X-NXenrichers.document = "thumbnail"`, the JSON payload of the document REST calls response contains the related attached file thumbnail of the document.
+For instance, when specifying `X-NXenrichers.document = "thumbnail"`, the JSON payload of the document REST calls response contains the related attached file thumbnail of the document.
 You can add several content enrichers into the header separated by comma. [(Content Enrichers listing)]({{page page='content-enricher'}})

 ```
 X-NXenrichers.document: "thumbnail"